 - B. understanded

-I ____________ what the teacher said yesterday.
+I __________ what the teacher said yesterday.

 - A. understand

-- B. understands
+- B. understood

 - A. I understand the lesson.